-We all love a summer BBQ picnic or beach weekend getaway.
-Along with the fun, you’re probably enjoying some of your favorite foods and drinks as well.
-For those suffering from acid reflux or GERD (gastroesophageal reflux disease), eating or drinking these summertime favorites may make for uncomfortable days and sleepless nights.
+We all love a summer BBQ picnic or weekend beach getaway, and along with the fun, we tend to look forward to enjoying our favorite foods and drinks as well.
+For those suffering from heartburn, acid reflux, or gastroesophageal reflux disease (GERD), eating or drinking certain summertime favorites may make for uncomfortable days and sleepless nights.

-In the US, 20% of adults exhibit symptoms of acid reflux, heartburn or GERD on a weekly basis.
+In the US, 20% of adults exhibit symptoms of acid reflux, heartburn, or GERD on a weekly basis.
 Characterized by symptoms that include belching, upper abdominal burning, burning in chest, bitter taste, nausea, and sometimes regurgitation, these conditions occur when the lower esophageal sphincter muscle fails to keep stomach acid from leaking back up into the esophagus.
-Additionally, an individual may also have a hiatal hernia.
-This is a condition where part of the stomach is actually going into the chest cavity.
+Additionally, an individual may also suffer from a hiatal hernia, a condition where part of the stomach bulges into the chest cavity.
 Often, the hernia is small and doesn’t necessarily need to be repaired.
 However, a large hiatal hernia contributes to the GERD condition and its symptoms and should be corrected surgically.
-Many people go undiagnosed and untreated for months or even years, silently suffering while losing their quality of life, whereas others opt for a never-ending regiment of over-the-counter antacids or prescription medications to keep heartburn at bay.
+Many people go undiagnosed and untreated for months or even years, silently suffering while losing their quality of life, whereas others opt for a never-ending regiment of over-the-counter antacids or prescription medications to keep their heartburn at bay.

 What are my options?

 A surgical procedure called LINX is an option available for patients who do not respond well to daily medications or those who have concerns about the implications of lifelong pill therapy.
 “The LINX procedure is one of the most popular surgical options,” says Dr. Buckley.
 “The LINX is basically an artificial valve that stops reflux.
-It has been extensively studied and is very reliable, safe and effective,” says Dr. Buckley who has been involved in many of the research initiatives and one of the most experienced LINX surgeons in the world.
-In fact, Dr. Buckley is involved with multiple research projects at the Center.
+It has been extensively studied and is very reliable, safe, and effective.”
+Dr. Buckley has been involved in many of the LINX research initiatives and is one of the most experienced LINX surgeons in the world.
+He is also involved in multiple research projects at the Heartburn and Esophageal Disorders Center.
 “Being on the cutting edge of research and innovation is integral to advancing the care of the GERD patient.
-We are also participating in an FDA trial for a new GERD therapy known as EndoStim that is like a pacemaker for the valve.
+We are also participating in an FDA trial for a new GERD therapy known as EndoStim that acts like a pacemaker for the valve.
 It has shown great promise in trials conducted outside of the United States.”